pizzamoeger/student-app/README.md

   * if you tick this, "infinite" events will be created, one each week The `DELETE` and `SAVE` Buttons work analog to the ones of the `Event Edit`-View.

+The `Day`-View will open a calendar day view.
+The date of the day being displayed is at the top left.
+You can navigate to other days using the arrows below the date.
+Next to the date and arrows, assignments for this date will be displayed.
+Below the date and assignments, you can see all events for each hour of the day.
+If you click on an event there, it will open the `Event Edit`-View for that event.
+Above the date and assignments, there is a `NEW EVENT`-Button, which will open the `Event Edit`-View for a new event.